-Low-income parents may apply to the DPI for partial reimbursement of their transportation costs.
+Low-income parents may apply to the DPI for partial reimbursement of their transportation costs at the end of the school year.

 Can an open enrolled pupil participate in sports and other extra-curricular activities in the nonresident school district?